 * I got confused initially about my brother’s name, I thought it was Nelson but I got that wrong although I am sure my memory serves me well that he had a sister named Marguerite after my mother.
 I recall my mother telling me that Victor was delivered by her mum-in-law ** because the midwife was late (playing cards apparently) and what she thought was after birth was another delivery but by the time it was realised the baby (girl) had suffocated.
 Maybe the midwife brushed things under the carpet as there’s only a death certificate for Victor who died within 14 days of birth epidemic Diarrhoea.

-** That would be Susan Pirie (1864-1929) who was living with us at the time, she had nowhere else to go so she lived with us and I remember my Mum telling me it was a Godsend as when I was 3 months old she could slip me in bed beside Susan and get on with her housework.
-Although I was three years of age at the time of her death I can take you to Streatham Cemetery and show you where she is buried so we must have visited her grave frequently.
+** That would be Susan Pirie (1864-1929) who was living with us at the time, she had nowhere else to go so she lived with us and I remember my Mum telling me it was a Godsend as when I was born she could slip me in bed beside Susan and get on with her housework.
+Although I was three months of age at the time of her death I can take you to Streatham Cemetery and show you where she is buried so we must have visited her grave frequently.